How to Track Progress for Personal Goals (Setup Guide)

 Key Takeaways

-- The best tracking method is the one you’ll still use in three months – not the one with the most features.
+• The best tracking method is the one you will still use in three months, not the one with the most features.

 Why does tracking progress actually change your behavior?

-Most people assume that tracking is just record-keeping.
+Tracking changes your behavior because the act of recording and reviewing a number makes the gap between where you are and where you want to be visible, and that visible gap prompts you to adjust without anyone telling you to.
+Most people assume tracking is just record-keeping.
 You write down what happened, and now you have a log.
 But that misses the real mechanism.

 Goal progress tracking works by creating a feedback loop between actions and awareness of those actions, which triggers self-correcting behavior.